-2 Local Government Pension Scheme (LGPS) Deficit
+2 Local Government Pension Scheme (LGPS) Balance

-As the governors are aware the LGPS deficit was recognised as a liability of the academy at the point of conversion, with a further actuarial valuation being required at each subsequent balance sheet date, to provide a figure to be included in the statutory accounts.
+A balance was recognised for the LGPS at the point of conversion with further actuarial valuations being undertaken at each subsequent balance sheet date to provide a figure to be included in the statutory accounts.
 This is in accordance with the requirements of FRS102 on the basis that the academy's share of the scheme balance can be separately determined.
 This is shown as a separate restricted fund reserve.